Staff

 Director

-Dr. Kristin Joos is the Director for the Young Entrepreneurs for Leadership & Sustainability High School Summer Program at UF.
-In 2005 she brought Social Entrepreneurship to UF and created the Innovative Sustainability & Social Impact Initiative in the Center for Entrepreneurship & Innovation.
-Kristin is a UF graduate, earning her bachelors degree in Psychology with minors in Sociology, Religion, and Women's & Gender Studies.
-In 2003 she graduated with a Ph.D. in Sociology & a graduate certificate from the Center for Women's Studies and Gender Research.
-Her research interests center around youth, social entrepreneurship, civic engagement, community service and creating positive social change.
+Dr. Kristin Joys is the Director for the Young Entrepreneurs for Leadership & Sustainability High School Summer Program at UF.
+In 2005 she brought Social Entrepreneurship to UF and co-founded and now directs the Social Impact & Sustainability Initiative in the Center for Entrepreneurship & Innovation.
+Kristin is a UF graduate, earning her bachelors degree in Psychology with minors in Sociology, Religion, and Women’s & Gender Studies.
+In 2003 she graduated with a Ph.D. in Sociology & a graduate certificate from the Center for Women’s Studies and Gender Research.
+Her research interests center around youth & emerging adulthood, social entrepreneurship, sustainability, community service and creating positive social change.
 Kristin is passionate about teaching students to use the skills & strategies of business to create innovative & sustainable solutions to social, environmental, and economic problems locally and around the world.
-From 2003-2006 she served as the Coordinator of Admissions & Student Activities for the Honors Program at UF; she is now a Lecturer, teaching courses in Sociology and Social Entrepreneurship.
+From 2003–2006 she served as the Coordinator of Admissions & Student Activities for the Honors Program at UF.
+In 2006 Kristin was named Service Learning Professor of the Year at UF, because of the community service she requires her students to do.
+In fact, in 2012 her students completed more than 10,000 hours of service totaling more than 1/2 of President’s Goal of 1 Million minutes of service for all UF students.
+For the 2011–2012 academic year, Kristin served as a Sustainability Fellow and in 2013 she won the UF Champions of Change Sustainable Solutions Award for her academic work (aka Sustainability Professor of the Year Award).
+Kristin believes education is a life-long endeavor.
+In November 2012, Kristin was one of 36 students from 22 countries selected to participate in the International Social Entrepreneurship Programme at INSEAD.
+In July 2013 she graduated from the AACSB PostDoc Bridge Program and was awarded Academic Scholar status.
+In March 2014 she was awarded a 75% scholarship to attend the Stanford Executive Program in Social Entrepreneurship along with 50 other students from 23 countries around the world.
+Most recently, in May 2014 she earned a Certificate in Social Entrepreneurship, sponsored by USASBE and the Kauffman Foundation.
+In addition to running YELS, Kristin is passionate about creating opportunities for students to learn about Social Entrepreneurship & Sustainability.

 Instructors